TwanStoffers/migrafish-database/code/README.md

 ## Reproducibility

 The repository provides the workflow used to generate the published MigraFISH release.
 Some raw inputs cannot be redistributed because they originate from third-party sources with their own access and reuse conditions.
 Users can obtain those source data from the original providers and use the scripts as a documented workflow.

+For the full database-construction methods, classification framework, expert-validation process, and interpretation of migration categories, see the accompanying MigraFISH data paper: [citation and DOI to be added].